You might not like the answer. This husband sure doesn't seem to.

 If you and you husband pay off your credit card debt soon, Brianna, and you’re confident you won’t run up that debt again — then yes, it’s fine to get a credit card that can do you the most good.

-That might be one of the five best reward cards out there right now, or the five best airline cards, or the five best cashback cards.
+That might be one of the best credit cards out there right now, or the best airline cards.
 I want Debt.com to help those in debt to get out, but I also want to encourage those who are out of debt to prosper.
 Responsibly using a credit card can really rack up the savings — as long as you pay off the balance on time every month.